 Limited laydown in a busy area, with no room for schedule shift: The construction site’s urban setting had an extremely tight laydown area surrounded in high traffic, making just in time deliveries essential.

-The team ultimately selected Mammoth prefabricated load-bearing panels with fast flash and windows.
+The team ultimately selected Mammoth's prefabricated load-bearing panels with custom façade, fast flash and windows.
 Georgia Pacific’s Denselement, air and vapor impregnated gypsum board, and Prosoco Fast Flash were used to treat the sheathing joints and the rough openings.
 With the schedule of the building, both products significantly reduced the time needed to be applied.

 As one of the most highly engineered buildings the team had ever encountered, to maximize efficiency, prefabrication provided time and labor savings without sacrificing quality.
 The exterior load-bearing panels with windows preinstalled provided dramatic cost savings by optimizing the construction schedule, saving costs on foundation, insurance, and shortening the time-frame of scaffolding and cranes needing to be on-site.

-The owners saw the immediate benefits of the prefabricated panels that were installed in just under nine months.
+The owners saw the immediate benefits of the pre-engineered wall system panels that were installed in just under nine months.
 A quickly dried-in area provided a condensed project timeline and schedule savings that were needed for quick building occupancy and revenue generation.
 The apartments at Church + State are now quickly leasing after opening in the Fall of 2020.